nirvanaos/idlfe/readme.md

 * CORBA-Specific - Value Types
 * Anonimous Types (optional)

+## How to use

+Find nirvanaos.idlfe conan packages on https://conan.io/
+Find nirvanaos.idlfe NuGet packages on https://www.nuget.org/

 ## Build prerequisites

 * C++17 compilant compiler
 * Flex + Bison must be installed on the build system

+For the Microsoft Visual Studio builds you can use supermodule https://github.com/nirvanaos/idlfe.vc.git

 ## Used libraries